Cyber Thieves in 2022

 How to Protect your Smartphone from Theft

-There are still other things that a phone can be used against you.
+There are still other things that a phone can be against you.
 Sometimes it just stems down to phone etiquette for you to be able to make your information safe and secure.

 Long Term Parking

 Long-term parking is helpful.
 Especially for those who are always on the go.
 And, would have to leave their car if they are out of the city for a long period of time.
-This promises safety for the car itself while you are away for vacation.
+This promises safety for the car itself while you are away on vacation.
 Or, a business trip and you would need to go to an airport.
 Of course, no one could drive your car back to your house if you need to ride the plane.
-So, having your car parked in long-term parking or also known as satellite parking would be a great help.
+So, having your car in long-term parking or also known as satellite parking would be a great help.